Samadn/PSOLC/README.md

 # PSOLC
-Article codes with the title "Particle swarm optimization with an enhanced learning strategy and crossover operator"
+Data and codes for the paper entitled "Particle swarm optimization with an enhanced learning strategy and crossover operator"